score-spec/docs/content/en/docs/environment variables/environment-variables-compose.md

 ## Overview

-The Score Specification uses a special `environment` property type that is specified in the `containers` section.
+The Score Specification uses a special `environment` property type that is specified in the `resources` section.

 ```yaml {linenos=false,hl_lines=["16"]}
 apiVersion: score.dev/v1b1